solar panel with sky in background

 Step Two: Complete IRS Form 5695

-Step Three: Add Your Tax Credit Information to Form 1040
+Step Three: Add Your Tax Credit Information to IRS Form 1040

-Finally, add your credit information to your typical IRS Form 1040/Schedule 3.
+The last step is to add your tax credit information to your typical IRS Form 1040/Schedule 3.
 Remember to attach Form 5695 when you file your tax return.

-SouthFace Solar & Electric is the leading solar installation company in Arizona, specializing in rooftop and off-grid solar.
+SouthFace Solar & Electric is a leading solar installation company in Arizona, specializing in rooftop, ground-mounted, and off-grid solar.
 We can help you take advantage of solar incentives like the federal solar tax credit to reduce your solar installation costs and help you go solar faster.
 Check out our FAQs to learn more about how the solar tax credit works and for answers to all your questions about switching to solar.